thinks/platonic-solids/README.md

 // Takes in any of the platonic solids and returns a scaled copy
 // in another mesh format.
 template <typename MeshT>
-MyMesh ScaledSolid(const MeshT &mesh, const float scale) {
+MyMesh ScaledSolid(const MeshT& mesh, const float scale) {
   using MeshPositionsType = decltype(typename MeshT::positions);
   using MeshIndicesType = decltype(typename MeshT::triangle_indices);